Tuesday, February 12, 2013

 Click Here For Information About Theme Exit Slips

 Students often get theme and main idea confused.
-The Venn diagram comparing the two has really been helpful with helping them understand the differences.
+The Venn diagram has really been helpful with getting them to understand the difference.

 Yellow watercolor paint was painted along the edge of the paper.
-Common Core tabs have been added to the student journals to make it easier for us to locate information in them.
+Common Core tabs have been added to the student journals to make it easier for us to locate information.